codezero-be/configurator/README.md

 ### Use Laravel's `Config` infrastructure ###

 What if you don't want to hardcode an array or a file path in your bindings, but instead you want to make use of laravel's `Config` infrastructure?
-Let's imagine that you create a Laravel configuration file at `app/config/myapp.php`.
+Let's imagine that you create a Laravel configuration file at `config/myapp.php`.
 You could then use this in your binding:

 	$config = $app['config']->get("myapp");

 Simple as that...

-If you are creating packages, it might be helpful to look for a configuration file in the `app/config` folder and provide a backup location.
-Perhaps your package comes with its own configuration file...

-	$config = $app['config']->has("myapp")
-            ? $app['config']->get("myapp")
-            : $app['config']->get("myapp::config");

-> This will check if app/config/myapp.php exists and then fetch it, or else it will try and fetch the package configuration file.

 ---
 [![Analytics](https://ga-beacon.appspot.com/UA-58876018-1/codezero-be/configurator)](https://github.com/igrigorik/ga-beacon)